Sixth Form management games

-Schools/colleges are given background information before the event.
-Upon arrival, each school/college forms a management team, with each student taking on a role, e.g. chief executive, director of finance, director of housing.
-They are provided with further information relevant to their portfolio and the management team is set an initial task – for example, to produce a draft report by lunchtime.
+Schools and colleges are given background information before the event.
+Upon arrival, each school or college forms a management team, with each student taking on a role, such as chief executive, director of finance, director of housing.
+They receive further information relevant to their portfolio and the management team is set an initial task; for example, to produce a draft report by lunchtime.

 As life is not always straightforward, interruptions are thrown in and each team has to decide how to handle these while completing the main task.
-After lunch, the teams receive a 'bombshell' and must revise their plans, with further interruptions to add that extra sense of reality.
+After lunch, the teams receive a "bombshell" and must revise their plans, with further interruptions and social media interactions to add that extra sense of reality.
 Finally, they usually deliver a presentation on their decisions and recommendations.
-The teams usually beaver away with great enthusiasm.
+The teams usually beaver away with great enthusiasm!

 How to take part

-If you have links with a Midlands school or college with post-16 students which may be interested in taking part in future games, please encourage them to contact Chris Gill or other members of the team at email@example.com
+If you have links with a midlands school or college with post-16 students which may be interested in taking part in the games, please encourage them to contact Chris Gill or other members of the team at email@example.com

 We are looking for support from members to help deliver these very successful games.
 As a volunteer you can choose to either mentor a team, or to assist with the roleplay and marking.
 Lunch will be provided and travel expenses are offered, if not picked up by your own employer.
 You'll be assured of a warm welcome whether you are a student, a retired member, or anywhere in between!
 Please contact firstname.lastname@example.org for more information.

 What happens if you plunge seven teenagers into the strategic roles of a Senior Management Team in a local council, tasking them with trying to solve a £5m budget gap whilst having to deal with mounting negative social media rumours, an unsettled workforce, a particularly angry Trade Union representative, and getting their heads around a potential council tax increase referendum?